The right 3D printer can be an absolute godsend for architects.

 There are no compromises when it comes to reliability.
-A sensor technology makes this extruder functioning smooth as silk without ever clogging up.
+Sensor technology makes this extruder function smooth as silk without ever clogging up.

-The glass plate can heat up to 100-degree Celsius, and the full metal 0.4mm nozzle can go up to a whopping 280 degree Celsius.
+The glass plate can heat up to 100 degrees Celsius, and the full metal 0.4mm nozzle can go up to a whopping 280 degrees Celsius.
 This level of heat easily allows it to print nylon and ABS.

-This is a desktop 3D printer which literally looks like a desktop CPU.
-This model has a lot of versatility like it can be used with any 3D printing software program, and it has open source hardware.
+This is a desktop 3D printer that literally looks like a desktop CPU.
+This model has a lot of versatility it can be used with any 3D printing software program, and it has open-source hardware.
 All this means you’re free to use this 3D printer any way you like.
 This opens up a world of possibilities.